GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 The individual components and inventory-items on which the scans are performed should already be marked as to whether authenticated scanning is possible.

-All components and inventory-items found to have the vulnerability must be cited using their UUID in the subject field.
-One subject for each item.
+All components and inventory-items found to have the vulnerability must be cited using their UUID in the subject field, with one subject for each item.

 The uuid flag of the origin field must be set to the tool\'s UUID, and the type flag must be set to \"tool\".